Tristanjones7/Terraform-Developer-Environment-on-AWS/README.md

 <br/><br/>

 A fully automated **development environment** built with **Terraform**, **AWS**, and **Docker**.
-This project provisions an entire network stack — VPC, subnet, internet gateway, route table, and a secure EC2 instance — then bootstraps Docker using user-data.
-It also automatically generates an SSH config for easy remote access from macOS using the VS Code Remote-SSH extension.
+This project provisions an entire network stack — VPC, subnet, internet gateway, route table, and a secure EC2 instance — then bootstraps Docker using user-data.It also automatically generates an SSH config for easy remote access from macOS using the VS Code Remote-SSH extension.

 </div>